Domain Generalization -- A Causal Perspective

-One possible solution to address this problem is to improve the \textit{generalization} capabilities of the ML models.
-Various strategies for improving ML models' generalization capabilities have been researched.
-Domain adaptation approaches, for example, use a small number of data points from the target domain to modify a model trained on the source domain(s)~\cite{saenko2010adapting,lu2020stochastic,liu2020open}.
-However, DA methods rely on a strong assumption that target data is accessible for model adaptation, which does not always hold in practice.
-Thus, to improve generalization when the target domain data is unavailable \textit{domain generalization} (DG) was introduced~\cite{blanchard2011generalizing}.
+One possible solution to address the distribution shift problem is to improve the \textit{generalization} capabilities of the ML models which can be done in various ways including Domain Adaptation (DA) and Domain Generalization (DG).
+Although domain adaptation methods lie outside the scope of this survey, we introduce them to distinguish between domain generalization and domain adaptation.
+Generally, both DA and DG focus on the same task, i.e., to improve the generalizability in ML models.
+However, the key difference between DA and DG methods is that the DA methods use a small number of unlabeled data points from the previously unseen test data (also known as target domain(s)) to fine-tune the model trained on the training data (also known as source domain(s))~\cite{saenko2010adapting,lu2020stochastic,liu2020open}.
+However, in real-world settings the target data is usually not accessible beforehand to perform model adaptation.
+Thus, to deal with situations when the target domain data is unavailable, \textit{domain generalization} methods were introduced~\cite{blanchard2011generalizing}.

-It is well-known that invariance and causality are inextricably exchangeable~\cite{bourrat2021measuring,buhlmann2020invariance}.
-As a result, a series of works aims to perform domain generalization by leveraging causal theories to identify the invariant relationships in the data.
-However, each work varies based on how they leverage causal theories.
-For instance, some works aim to identify the causal features in the dataset by disentangling the causal features and the non-causal features from the entangled data representations~\cite{heinze2017conditional,trivedi2021contrastive,mahajan2021domain}.
-On the other hand, some works aim to learn the causal mechanism based on the principle of Independent Causal Mechanisms (ICM).
-ICM states that every causal mechanism acts independently of others.
-These papers train mechanisms (such as neural networks) that are invariant across different domains~\cite{muandet2013domain,rojas2018invariant,arjovsky2019invariant}.
-Aside from these two types, various methods leverage causal data augmentation for better generalization.
-Frameworks in this category utilize causal features and augment the data by considering all possible confounders/ spurious variables~\cite{zhang2021learning1,chen2021towards,ouyang2021causality}.

-However, to the best of our knowledge, there has not been much work done to systematically and thoroughly survey these methods to enhance the understanding of causal domain generalization.
-Therefore, by discussing relevant causal domain generalization techniques, we attempt to clarify the differences and connections between these works.
-In contrast with existing surveys~\cite{wang2022generalizing,zhou2022domain,scholkopf2021toward,shen2021towards} that provide a high-level summary of the causal domain generalization methods, we characterize and group the causal methods based on the causal theory or mechanisms used to infer the invariance for domain generalization.

-In this survey, we want to present a current and thorough literature review that summarizes, primarily from a technical standpoint, the causal domain generalization algorithms created in recent years across various domains, such as computer vision, graphs, and natural language processing.
-In addition, we discuss the publicly accessible benchmarks and datasets utilized by these approaches.